grepeverything/Solana-Paper-Wallet-with-Staking/index.md

 cd ..
 ```

-Persistent dotfiles are not enabled, so the PATH will need to be added each time Tails is rebooted
+Persistent dotfiles are not enabled, so the PATH will need to be added each time Tails is rebooted.

 Verify: